Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Experiments

-In high-level, the experiments were conducted for each domain in the following manner: \begin{enumerate} \item Constant hyperparameters were defined for each algorithm, including simulation budget $n^{sims}$, particle count $J$, and rollout policy. \item A cross-entropy (CE) optimization was performed over the UCB, DPW and step size (where applicable) for each algorithm. \item For the best performing hyperparameters of each algorithm, we ran 1000 simulations of the algorithm with the same seeds between algorithms, at the multiples $[10^{-1}, 10^{-0.75}, 10^{-0.5}, 10^{-0.25}, 1.0]$ of the simulation budget $n^{sims}$. \end{enumerate}
+In a high-level overview, we conducted the experiments for each domain in the following manner: \begin{enumerate} \item Constant hyperparameters were defined for each algorithm, including maximum simulation budget $n_{\max}^{\textnormal{sims}}$, particle count $J$ (in POMDPs), and rollout policy. \item A cross-entropy (CE) optimization was performed over the UCB and DPW parameters for each algorithm, for 50 iterations.
+For AGMCTS, the hyperparameters were optimized jointly with Adam's step size parameter $\eta_{\text{Adam}}$. \item For the best performing hyperparameters of each algorithm of the 50 CE iterations, we ran 1000 simulations of the algorithm with the same seeds between algorithms, at the simulation budgets $n^{\textnormal{sims}}=[10^{-1}, 10^{-0.75}, 10^{-0.5}, 10^{-0.25}, 1.0]\cdot n_{\max}^{\textnormal{sims}}$, where $n_{\max}^{\textnormal{sims}}$ is the maximum simulation budget allowed for the domain. \end{enumerate}